AliceTimken/uk-legislators/README.md

 ### Legislator Twitter Accounts

-An outdated list of UK MP accounts from the 2017 election can be found on Twitter [here](https://twitter.com/i/lists/217199644).
+An list of UK MP accounts from the previous House of Commons (elected 2017) can be found on Twitter [here](https://twitter.com/i/lists/217199644).
 (Note: this list does not contain all current UK MP Twitter accounts.)

 Twitter accounts that could not be matched to a legislator computationally were handcoded based on information provided on legislators' official websites or via the Twitter search function.